InesFRibeiro/Storing-and-Retrieving-Data/README.md

 The database project had to have at least two triggers: one for updates and another one that inserts a row in a “log” table.
 However we created 3 triggers:
  - The first trigger deleted a row from a table (Cars_for_sale) after a row being inserted on another table (Cars_sold).
  - The second trigger updated payments values from the table Cars_sold after inserting rows into the table Customer_Payments.
  - The final trigger inserted into a log table information about the cars before deleting it from Cars_for_sale.
 After this, we created a physical relational database based on our ERD.
 Then, we inserted some data into the database.
+In the end we had to answer several queries:
+   1.
+   2.
+   3.
+   4.
+   5.
+   6.
+   7.

 <br>